Taungdwingyi Township: Economic

 The economy of this area is based on agriculture and trading agricultural products.
 The chief crops raised are rice, beans, peas, grains and sugarcane.
-Once several years ago, this area had deep teak forests, and the timber industry was highly developed, but now all the teak trees have disappeared.
+Years ago, this area had deep teak forests, and the timber industry was highly developed, but now all the teak trees have disappeared.

 Population

 According to the 2014 census, the population of Taungdwingyi township was 259,860.
 The male to female ratio was 90:100.
 17.75% of population live in the urban area.

 Transportation

 Taungdwingyi is connected to the large divisional city Magway (68 km/42 miles) to the west, Pyay(162 km/101 miles) to the south and Naypyidaw (68 km/42 miles) to the east, by means of territorial road and railways.
 By the territorial road, it is 227 km to Mandalay and 365 km to Yangon.
 The closest major airport is Magwe Airport (MWQ).

 The local villages and town are mostly connected by dirt roads and backroads.